 Now the options selected as active on the View drop-down menu come into play.
 The TIN surface shows as a set of blue triangles, contours (isolines) are shown in green.

 Note that this menu provides tools for editing TIN elements.

 Tools for manipulating points are located here.
 It is possible to add extra points from a different (perhaps later) survey.
 Points can be deleted, or subsets of point data defined inside a new boundary can be exported and so on.

-The figure below shows a view of this model with the triangles off, but filled – the triangle option in the View drop down menu is turned off to shown a rather nice view of the ground topography.
+The figure below shows a view of this model with the triangles off, but filled – the triangle option in the View drop-down menu is turned off to show a rather nice view of the ground topography.

 Note that at this stage of development of the software it is not possible to view the terrain model as a 3D object.